Slow-Cooked Spicy Portuguese Cacoila

 - 2 to 3 teaspoons crushed red pepper flakes

 - 12 bolillos or hoagie buns, split, optional

-- Place pork in a large resealable bag; add wine, garlic and seasonings.
-Seal bag and turn to coat.
-Refrigerate overnight.
+- Place pork in a large bowl; add wine, garlic and seasonings.
+Turn to coat; cover and refrigerate overnight.

 - Transfer pork mixture to a 5- or 6-qt. slow cooker; add onion and water.
 Cook, covered, on low 6-8 hours or until meat is tender.

 - Skim fat.
 Remove bay leaves.
-Shred meat with two forks.
+Shred meat with 2 forks.
 If desired, serve with a slotted spoon on bolillos.
-Yield: 12 servings.